isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 Seus padrões devem considerar os caracteres de espaço na linha de solicitação e os caracteres &lt; CRLF &gt;.

-#### Aspas duplas x aspas simples {#double-quotes-vs-single-quotes}
+#### Double-quotes vs Single-quotes {#double-quotes-vs-single-quotes}

-Ao criar suas regras de filtragem, use aspas duplas `"pattern"` para padrões simples.
-Se você estiver usando o Dispatcher 4.2.0 ou posterior e seu padrão incluir uma expressão regular, deverá colocar o padrão `'(pattern1|pattern2)'` regex em aspas simples.
+When creating your filter rules, use double quotation marks `"pattern"` for simple patterns.
+If you are using Dispatcher 4.2.0 or later and your pattern includes a regular expression, you must enclose the regex pattern `'(pattern1|pattern2)'` within single quotation marks.

-#### Expressões regulares {#regular-expressions}
+#### Regular Expressions {#regular-expressions}

 Depois do Dispatcher 4.2.0, é possível incluir Expressões regulares estendidas do POSIX em seus padrões de filtragem.

-#### Resolução de Problemas de Filtros {#troubleshooting-filters}
+#### Troubleshooting Filters {#troubleshooting-filters}

-Se os seus filtros não estiverem sendo acionados da maneira esperada, ative [o Log de rastreio](#trace-logging) no dispatcher para que você possa ver qual filtro está interceptando a solicitação.
+If your filters are not triggering in the way you would expect, enable [Trace Logging](#trace-logging) on dispatcher so you can see which filter is intercepting the request.

-#### Filtro de exemplo: Negar tudo {#example-filter-deny-all}
+#### Example Filter: Deny All {#example-filter-deny-all}

 A seção de filtro de exemplo a seguir faz com que o Dispatcher negue solicitações de todos os arquivos.
 Você deve negar acesso a todos os arquivos e, em seguida, permitir acesso a áreas específicas.